Tealium/integration-shopify/README.md

 #### 1. Settings

-Copy the following JSON object into the JSONarray contained in theConfig/settings_schema.json file of your Shopify theme.
+Copy the following JSON object into the JSON array contained in the Config/settings_schema.json file of your Shopify theme.
 This will enable the Tealium-specific settings for your theme.

   ```json
   {